 Type of Tech Distribution Channel

 As discussed above, there are many different types of partners for software and hardware companies that fall into the category of “channel resellers”.
 Computer/electronics retail, mass market retail, Value-Added resellers (VARs), Systems Integrators (SI), Online Resellers, Domestic Distributors, International Distributors, Manufacturers Reps–and many more.
 Each of these reseller types are quite different from the others and each add different types and levels of value to your distribution systems.
 Yet every one that you distribute through will be competing with the others (as well as your direct sales model), at least indirectly.

 Multi-channel Software or Hardware Pricing Equity

-The most common practice which causes inequities in channel pricing is a volume-driven discount model.
+Unlike the value-based approach described above, the most common practice (which causes inequities in channel pricing) is a volume-driven discount model.
 New entrants to the channel often use this approach–why wouldn’t you want to incentivize volume sales by giving the biggest discounts to the largest volume sellers?
-Although this may work if you have a monolithic reseller channel, where all the players have the same business model and offer the same value-add, it otherwise will quickly cause the problems discussed here.
-The resellers possessing the lowest cost structure and providing the lowest value-add will quickly dominate the market, driving the high-cost/high value-add resellers away.
-This may be ok with you; just make sure you explicitly consider this possibility before embarking on a volume-driven channel discount strategy.
+Although this may work if you have a monolithic reseller channel, where all the players have the same business model and offer the same value-add, it otherwise will quickly cause problems.
+The resellers possessing the lowest cost structure and usually also providing the lowest value-add will quickly dominate the market, driving the higher-cost/higher value-add resellers away.
+This may be ok with you depending upon the specifics of your product and market; just make sure you explicitly consider this possibility before embarking on a volume-driven channel discount strategy.

 Channel Partner Value Added